henrik-dmg/swifty-array-helpers/README.md

 ## What is this?

-A collection of functions for the `Array.prototype` inspired by the methods that are available in Swift
+A collection of functions for working with arrays inspired by the methods that are available in Swift

 ## Usage